satmonkey/MeteorDL/README.md

 - Once everything is ready, clone the repository to any folder and run for example:

-  python meteorDL-nano.py --camera 10 --station CZ0001 --fps 25
+  `python meteorDL-nano.py --camera 10 --station CZ0001 --fps 25`

   where:
     - camera = last digit of the IP address.
 The IP segment of the address can be edited directly in the script
     - station = RMS station designation.
 If none given, the default XX0XXXX is used
-    - fps = framer per second camera settings, currently 10-25 supported
+    - fps = frames per second, currently 10-25 supported

   The startup procedure takes several minutes (on Jetson Nano) until the live screen is shown and detection started